dataengineeringpilipinas/datahub/docs/data-sources/README.md

 - **Field2:** Description

 ## Use Cases
-[Provide examples of potential use cases for this data]
+[Provide examples of potential use cases for this data, especially those that could benefit Philippine communities]

+## Alignment with DEP Data Hub Objectives
+[Explain how this data source aligns with one or more of the DEP Data Hub's key objectives]

 ## Associated Projects
 - [Project Name](link-to-project-page)